 The tug towing glider 80 got lost off Sicily and returned to Malta before coming back again to Sicily.
 So glider 80 landed late, but apparently successfully, on or near the appointed landing zones (LZs).
 Glider 95 also apparently landed OK, and not much further away, on the neck of the Maddalena Peninsula.
 So if these two gliders had been carrying AFPU men, then they landed OK.
 But we have no records of their presence in Sicily, nor examples of any photos they took.
 So perhaps, with Spittle and Bayliss not available, there were in fact no cameramen in gliders 80 and 95.
 Which meant that only Fletcher was left to capture this historic attack on film.

 Fletcher flew in Waco glider 35 with men of the Pioneer Platoon of the South Staffords.
 He filmed some shots inside the glider.
 The pioneer opposite him ate what looked like a rock cake and cleaned his Sten gun.
 The second pilot (in the right hand seat) was black with face paint.
-However the flight was so violently bumpy (and vomit inducing) that he gave up on any thoughts of filming the crossing, and in any case the sun was setting and darkness soon fell.
+However the flight was so violently bumpy (and vomit inducing) that he gave up on any thoughts of filming the crossing.
+In any case the sun was setting and darkness soon fell.
 So he loaded his camera with the fastest film he had, Kodak Super XX, in the hope of filming flares and explosions in the night when the glider landed.
 The glider touched down well enough, not too far south of the LZs, but its landing run came to an abrupt halt when it hit a stone wall, and three or four men were injured.
 Fletcher lost his stills camera in the wreckage, and perhaps most of his spare cine film as well, as he hardly shot any footage in the hours and days that followed.